hbedros/Mongo-Scraper/README.md

 - Once articles are loaded, read full article by clicking the link in each article's panel and save articles by clicking the "Save Article" button.
 - Saved articles can be viewed at the "Saved Articles" page.
 - Saved articles can be deleted by clicking the "Delete" button.
+- Add notes on articles and save them to the db.

 [Check out the App]()